“Bernard was right. The germ is nothing, the terrain is everything.” – Louis Pasteur

 How amazing it is that the theory that was retracted by the same man who was its originator became the foundation and practice for modern healthcare – and the basis for everything we came to believe about our bodies and health.

-Remember, the germ theory is only a theory that has actually been largely disproved in the 19th century, but which, over 100 years later, guides our thoughts, ideas, choices, and practices when it comes to health.
+Remember, the germ theory is only a theory that has been largely disproved in the 19th century, but which, over 100 years later, guides our thoughts, ideas, choices, and practices when it comes to health.
 Everything we know and believe about the world and our interaction with it is based on a theory…one that never even stood up to the best scientific minds of the day.

 To learn more about the essential principles of health that are derived from the terrain theory as well as helpful advice on how you can take your power back and stay healthy for life, take a look at my following articles:

-By understanding history in the context of modern medicine as a “practice” (what the doctor does, as the modern healthcare practice is still based on a theory), we can open our minds to question the current healthcare status quo and realize that the way that the world works may not be based on wisdom and truth, but on hierarchical power structure, convenience, money, and control.
+By understanding history in the context of modern medicine as a “practice” (what the doctor does, as the modern healthcare practice is still based on a theory), we can open our minds to question the current healthcare status quo and realize that the way that the world works may not be based on wisdom and truth, but on the hierarchical power structure, convenience, money, and control.